 Laravel commands are defined in controller classes that extend

 Command.
-To debug a command, it is crucial that you debug the command itself, and not the controller class file it is defined in.
+To debug a command, it is crucial that you initiate a debugging session for the command itself, and not the controller class file it is defined in.
 Otherwise, the Laravel bootstrapping process will be skipped, and the execution will fail.